Man in a Red Turban (1433) by

-Prior to 1500, Italian Renaissance art had almost no effect on development of painting and sculpture in Northern Europe.
+Prior to 1500, Renaissance art in Italy had almost no effect on development of painting and sculpture in Northern Europe.
 (If anything Italy was influenced by the North.)
 Even after 1500, as the High Renaissance blossomed, issues like religion, politics, climate and differing artistic traditions, tended to minimize the uptake of cultural ideas from Florence and Rome.

 RENAISSANCE IN NORTH

 Where the forms of art were concerned, the North knew as little about the true Renaissance as Italy did of the genuine Gothic art style: but the intellectual movement by which Western Europe emerged from the Middle Ages was as strong in the North as in the South.
 If we date the beginning of the new age from about 1492, the year in which the New World was discovered - this is only the turning point of the revolution.
 The movement that led to it had begun at the beginning of the century, since which time Europe had experienced a complete reconstruction of its culture.